 Business Agility demands that enterprises rapidly increase their ability to deliver innovative products and services.
-To be certain the enterprise is creating the right solutions for the right customers at the right time, they must balance their execution focus with a customer focus.
+To be sure, the enterprise is creating the right solutions for the right customers at the right time; they must balance their execution focus with a customer focus.
 These capabilities are mutually supportive and create opportunities for sustained market and service leadership.
-Agile Product Delivery is a customer-centric approach to defining, building and releasing a continuous flow of valuable products and services to customers and users.
+Agile Product Delivery is a customer-centric approach to defining, building, and releasing a continuous flow of valuable products and services to customers and users.

 There are three dimensions to Agile Product Delivery, as illustrated in Figure 9.

 Develop on Cadence; Release on Demand – Developing on cadence helps manage the variability inherent in product development.
-Decoupling the release of value from that cadence assures customers can get what they need, when they need it.
+Decoupling the release of value from that cadence ensures customers can get what they need when they need it.